Dún Laoghaire Footfall

 Key figures (total of all 4 George’s St locations)

-December 2024 start with storm Darragh and was a mixed month weather wise, The weather conditions had an effect on footfall for this month as it decreased by 2% for Georges Street Lower compared to last year
+January 2025 was a cold, wet and windy month which ended with Storm Éowyn.
+This had a major influence on footfall for this month as it decreased by 4% for Georges Street Lower compared to last year

-For Upper George's Street, footfall for December 2024 and December 2023 saw a 4% increase.
+For Upper George's Street, footfall for January 2025 and January 2024 also saw a 1% decrease.

-Overall footfall in December 2024 was the same as 2023 with a 0% increase or decrease overall adverse weather conditions at the start of the month could well have played a part in theses figures.
+Overall footfall in January 2025 saw a decrease of 3% adverse weather conditions at the throughout the month played a significant role in theses figures.

 Footfall analysis is done on the sensors at both ends of Georges street.
 Footfall Sensors at Marine Rd and Georges St Lower (at Brock's Ln) will be included in the analysis after 12 months of uninterrupted footfall dataset.